Word of the year: Cambridge Dictionary

 The Cambridge Dictionary Word of the Year, by Cambridge University Press & Assessment, has been published every year since 2015.
-The word if chosen based on "user data, zeitgeist, and language."
+The word is chosen based on "user data, zeitgeist, and language."

 In 2024, Cambridge picked "manifest" as its Word of the Year.
 Traditionally, the word has been used as an adjective meaning "obvious", or as a verb meaning "to show something clearly through signs or actions".
 The word was chosen owing to its use by celebrities, particularly on social media, as a verb meaning "to imagine achieving something you want, in the belief doing so will make it more likely to happen".